 Exploring beautiful landscapes by bike is a terrific way to explore America’s stunning diversity.
-This summer, take advantage of this affordable, healthy and environmentally friendly form of travel by checking out some of the best recreational paths in America.
+While most travel plans are on hold for now and the foreseeable future, there will be a time when you’ll be able to oil your bicycle gears once more to “ride the rails.”
+When that time comes, take advantage of this affordable, healthy and environmentally friendly form of travel by checking out some of the best recreational paths in America.
 Known as rail trails, these paths were created from 31,000 miles of former rail lines around the country.
 These scenic, sometimes historic paths come in all lengths, and many are flat and family-friendly.
 You can bring your own bikes or rent them from towns and stops along the trails.
-Some fun paths are listed below, and the Rails-to-Trails Conservancy’s website and its TrailLink finder have helpful resources.
-As summer beckons, slow down and discover a whole new meaning to “riding the rails.”
+Some fun paths are listed below, and the Rails-to-Trails Conservancy’s website and its TrailLink finder have helpful resourcesy ou can use for when you’re ready to go on biking trips again.

 1. Island Line Rail Trail in Burlington, Vermont

-A hip college town with a lively lakeside downtown, Burlington has the Island Line Rail Trail, a 13.4-mile trail that extends from Oakledge Park south of downtown across glistening, deep blue Lake Champlain.
+Burlington’s Island Line Rail Trail, a 13.4-mile trail extends from Oakledge Park south of downtown across the glistening, deep blue Lake Champlain.
 The asphalt and gravel multi-use path travels along part of the lakefront past downtown’s Waterfront Park and city beaches, providing spectacular views of the lake and New York’s Adirondack Mountains.
-You also ride over the Winooski River on an elevated boardwalk.
+You can also ride over the Winooski River on an elevated boardwalk.
 Another highlight is the section on the lake itself, where the Rutland Railroad used pieces of marble to create a railbed in 1899.
 Today this causeway, part of a rail line built to connect Vermont’s dairy farmers with markets, offers bikers, joggers and walkers a panoramic look at the huge lake, Vermont’s Green Mountains and the Adirondacks.
-You can explore more about the lake at ECHO Leahy Center for Lake Champlain.
+You can explore more about the lake at ECHO, Leahy Center for Lake Champlain.

 2. Katy Trail State Park in Missouri